mosquitogames/1819rulebook/5_important_concepts.md

 ![Closing](img/closing.jpg)

-> *Example.* Your Tableau had one Community, consisting of G.D.
+> *Example.* Your tableau had one Community, consisting of G.D.
 Coleman, School, and Resident.
 - During Upkeep, you were unable to fund your School.
 - So you flip the card over and discard the Population card and player tokens.
 - You also remove one Public Work token from the track.